Uniquely Human Features of the Brain

 UC San Diego

-Semendeferi’s studies of the fronto-limbic circuitry showed that the relative size of the frontal cortex is remarkably similar across apes and humans and that evolutionary changes are found is some, but not all, regions of the human frontal lobe and amygdala.
-Her laboratory explores links between the phylogenetically reorganized brain regions and their implication in vulnerabilities observed in atypical human neurodevelopment (Autism and Williams Syndrome).
-Semendeferi has been involved with other approaches to the study of human evolution, including the fossil record, and participated in archeological and paleoanthropological excavations in the United States, Europe and Asia.
+Katerina Semendeferi is Professor of Anthropology and Director of the Laboratory for Human Comparative Neuroanatomy at UC San Diego.
+She is CARTA Co-Director and elected fellow of the American Association for the Advancement of Science.
+Semendeferi’s studies of the fronto-limbic circuitry showed that the relative size of the frontal cortex is remarkably similar across apes and humans and that evolutionary changes are found in some, but not all, regions of the human frontal lobe and amygdala.
+Her laboratory explores links between the phylogenetically reorganized brain regions and vulnerabilities observed in atypical human neurodevelopment (Autism and Williams Syndrome).
+Semendeferi has been involved with multiple lines of research in human evolution, including the fossil record, and pioneered the application of noninvasive imaging tools to the study of the brain of the apes.
 She maintains an interest in bringing together multiple fields of inquiry including efforts to bridge classical quantitative neuroanatomy with the field of induced pluripotent stem cells and brain organoids.

 Chet Sherwood